QuantEcon/lecture-source-py/source/rst/smoothing_tax.rst

-To exploit the isomorphism between consumption-smoothing and tax-smoothing models, we bring in code from :doc:`smoothing`
+To exploit the isomorphism between consumption-smoothing and tax-smoothing models, we  simply use code from :doc:`smoothing`

 Code
 ----

-Here's some code that, among other things, contains a function called `consumption_complete()`.
+Among other things, this code contains a function called `consumption_complete()`.

 This function computes :math:`\{ b(i) \}_{i=1}^{N}, \bar c` as outcomes given a set of parameters for the general case with :math:`N` Markov states under the assumption of complete markets